adithya-ss/revisit-django/README.md

     - {% static 'meetups/styles/base.css' %} - Specify the static resource to be loaded on the page.
     - {% load static %} - Command to load the static file.
     - Interpolation syntax can be used anywhere within the html code.
 Tags and also other places.
 No restrictions.

+Django Models:
+    - Class representation of data to be stored in the database.
+    - Base class inheritance from Model

+Administration
+    - While trying to create a super user using 'python manage.py createsuperuser' on a windows machine, we have to prefix the command by winpty.
+This is to avoid "Superuser creation skipped due to not running in a TTY" error.